 Mobile Phone Applications: The fourth is the literature that studies the demand for mobile applications, which typically focuses on aggregate data and a broad set of applications.
 This paper, on the other hand, utilizes granular individual level data to conduct a micro-level study of the most popular applications.
 Ghose and Han (2014) study competition between mobile phone applications utilizing aggregate market data and focus on download counts and the prices charged in the application stores, as opposed to focusing on time usage.
-Han, Park and Oh (2015); Yuan (2020) study the demand for time usage of applications in Korea and China respectively build-

-Bhat (2008) to allow for correlation in preferences for applications and applies this to a panel of Korean consumers mobile phone usage.
-Yuan (2020) further extended Han, Park and Oh (2015) and explicitly models and separately identifies the correlation in preferences and substitutability / complementarity between applications.
-Yuan (2020) considers the impact of pairwise mergers between applications, but mainly focuses on the pricing implications of the applications (i.e. how much they could charge for the application or for usage of the application).
+Han, Park and Oh (2015); Yuan (2020) study the demand for time usage of applications in Korea and China respectively building off the multiple discrete-continuous model of Bhat (2008).
+Han, Park and Oh (2015) extends Bhat (2008) to allow for correlation in preferences for applications and applies this to a panel of Korean consumers mobile phone usage.
+Yuan (2020) considers the impact of pairwise mergers between applications, but mainly focuses on the pricing implications of the applications and separately identifying complementarity / substitutability.
 Relative to these papers there are two important differences.
 First, I exploit the granularity of the data to model time allocation as a panel of discrete choices instead of a continuous time allocation problem.
 Second, I exploit my experimental variation to study the role of inertia in usage of these applications as opposed to complementarity / substitutability.